BladeWDR/ssb-tech-blog/content/posts/media-server-thoughts/index.md

 Even if your backup is just copying one external hard drive to another periodically - that's better than nothing.

-I'm of the opinion that backups should be automated, and something else automated should be checking on them periodically to make sure that they're doing what they should be doing.
+I'm of the opinion that backups should be automated, and monitored at all times, but that's beyond the scope of this particular post.

 But please, however you have to do it - make backups!